Mig-uel/angular-complete-guide/README.md

 You can also manually trigger change detection by using the `ChangeDetectorRef` service.
 This service provides methods to manually mark the component for check or to detect changes.

+### Working with OnPush and Signals

+When using signals, the OnPush strategy is not necessary because signals automatically notify Angular about changes.
+Signals are designed to work with the change detection mechanism and will trigger change detection when the signal value changes.

 ## Angular Learned Checklist

 ### Components and Templates